 Drain the liquid.
 You may want to save a little bit of cooking liquid for the next step.

 Transfer a small portion of drained beans to your fine-meshed strainer (this tool is also a flour sifter) over a large plate.
 Press the beans through the strainer using a wooden spatula.
 You will get a finer and smoother paste built up under the sieve/over the plate.
 If it’s too dry, put a tiny bit of cooking liquid on the beans before pressing.
-Alternatively, you can use a food processor to mash the beans.
+Alternatively, you can use a food processor to puree the beans.
 Add a little bit of cooking liquid if necessary.

 Turn on the heat to medium low heat and let the sugar dissolve.
 The paste will become liquidy.